Purchase Tea Tickets Online

 Each afternoon the Flagler Museum offers a Gilded Age style lunch, which features an array of delicacies and refreshments reminiscent of the elegance of entertaining during the Gilded Age.
 Visitors will enjoy a selection of gourmet tea sandwiches, traditional scones, and sweets complemented by the Flagler Museum’s own Whitehall Special Blend™ tea, and served on exquisite Whitehall Collection™ china.
 Café des Beaux-Arts is located in the beautiful Flagler Kenan Pavilion.
 Designed in the style of a nineteenth-century Beaux Arts railway palace, the Pavilion provides guests with spectacular panoramic views of Lake Worth.

 Advance purchase is recommended.
 Non-advance-purchase patrons will be served on a first-come, first-served basis.
-For advance purchase please contact the Reservation Coordinator or call (561) 655-2833.
+For advance purchase please contact the Reservation Coordinator by calling (561) 655-2833.
 Click here for group information.
 The Café is not open to schools.Please note; the Café serves a prix-fixe menu, no changes or substitutions are possible.
 The Café requires 24 hour notification for any advance-purchased lunch cancellation.A BRIEF HISTORY OF TEA

 Gilded Age Americans saw themselves as the most highly evolved western culture in history.
 Because of this mindset, they felt free to borrow traditions and rituals from previous great western civilizations including ancient Rome and Greece, Italy, and the nation's former ruling power, Britain.
 One of the most cherished and ritualistic traditions observed by Americans during the Gilded Age came from Britain – the practice of afternoon tea.